Good Hotel Guide Review

-2 bars, restaurant, free Wi-Fi, in-room TV (Freeview), terrace (beer garden, boat shed), only bar and restaurant suitable for disabled.
+2 bars, restaurant, free Wi-Fi, in-room TV (Freeview), wedding facilities, terrace (beer garden, boat shed), bar and restaurant wheelchair accessible, adapted toilet.

 all ages welcomed.

 per room £105–£175, cot £15, extra bed for child under 12 £25, bed for older child/adult £50. À la carte £35.